FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: RELATED WORK

 A parallel stream of work focuses on feedback modalities for physical training.
-Researchers have extensively explored visual augmentation through projection and AR/VR \cite{XRVisualDesSpace}, including systems such as \textit{BodyLights} \cite{BodyLights}, augmented instructional videos \cite{phyTrainingVisual}, real-time overlays \cite{InstructAR, avaTTAR}, and spatial visualizations in \textit{FlowAR} \cite{TheYogaVR}, all of which guide users with contextual cues.
+Researchers have explored output devices such as smart rings \cite{smartRingsIMWUT}, along with visual augmentation via projection and AR/VR \cite{XRVisualDesSpace}.
+Examples include systems like \textit{BodyLights} \cite{BodyLights}, augmented instructional videos \cite{phyTrainingVisual}, real-time overlays \cite{InstructAR, avaTTAR}, and spatial visualizations in \textit{FlowAR} \cite{TheYogaVR}, all of which guide users through contextual cues during training.
 Some systems, like \textit{Weight-Mate} \cite{Weight-Mate}, combine visual and auditory feedback to help users maintain alignment.
-Haptic feedback systems have also gained attention, including vibration-based alerts for physical activities \cite{snowboardVibro, rockClimbing}, implemented in \textit{TrainerTap} \cite{TrainerTap} \textit{VibraForge} \cite{VibraForge} and Subtletee \cite{Subtletee}.
+Haptic feedback systems have also gained attention, including vibration-based alerts for physical activities \cite{snowboardVibro, rockClimbing}, implemented in \textit{TrainerTap} \cite{TrainerTap}, \textit{VibraForge} \cite{VibraForge} and \textit{Subtletee} \cite{Subtletee}.
 Such systems may be particularly beneficial for individuals with visual impairments when practicing yoga \cite{YogaVI}.
 Han et al. \cite{ParametricHaptics} explore 3D-printed tactor geometries for generating diverse haptic sensations.
-EMS-based stimulation for movement correction is another promising direction; for instance, \textit{Teslasuit} \cite{teslasuitSensors} exemplifies a production-grade electro muscle stimulation (EMS) and transcutaneous electrical nerve stimulation (TENS) platform capable of training full-body motion.
+EMS-based stimulation for movement correction is another promising direction.
+For instance, \textit{FootStriker} helps improve running foot form to prevent knee-related injuries \cite{FootStrikerIMWUT}.
+Additionally, the \textit{Teslasuit} \cite{teslasuitSensors} exemplifies a production-grade EMS and TENS platform capable of training full-body motion.
+Wearable robotics such as \textit{HapticSnakes}, which use waist-worn robotic arms to deliver multi-haptic feedback (including taps and brushing) to various locations across the upper and lower body \cite{HapticSnakes}.
 Other systems explore novel modalities, including skin-stretching for proprioceptive illusions \cite{skinStretching}, pneumatic water-jet feedback \cite{JetUnit}, localized pressure for knee joint stabilization \cite{kneeStraigtener}, and torque-based force guidance for arm motion \cite{torqueFeedback}.
+While significant work has focused on the upper body, some systems involve skin-stretching on the legs to provide proprioceptive feedback for the lower body, demonstrating the applicability of on-body cues to other regions \cite{Gaiters}.

 Researchers have studied broader challenges in the context of sports technologies \cite{sportsWearablesDesignSpace, grandChallengesSportsHCI}, highlighting the need for systems that can adapt to individual physical contexts and training goals.
 Personalization is especially emphasized in recent work on sports wearables \cite{nzWorkshopPaper}, while others call for more interpretability and objective relevance in how feedback is delivered \cite{mocoWorkshop}.